 At Levels 2 and 3, it is expected than some consideration be given to tone, especially in a Press Release, Article or Speech.
-Candidates must show an awareness of the intended audience and tailor the information they are using appropriately e.g. it would not be sensible to give out long, complicated contact details in a speech, whereas contact details may well be highly desirable in a Press Release, although giving the Managing Director as the first point of contact would not be appropriate.
+Candidates must show an awareness of the intended audience and tailor the information they are using appropriately eg it would not be sensible to give out long, complicated contact details in a speech, whereas contact details may well be highly desirable in a Press Release, although giving the Managing Director as the first point of contact would not be appropriate.
 It should be noted that at Level 3, it is sometimes necessary to glean information from previous tasks.
 Invitations frequently omit a venue, time or date although these are readily available in other parts of the paper.
 Candidates should also be aware of the conventions for writing formal invitations, agenda and minutes.
 Candidates are permitted to use calendars in the examination and should ensure that they give correct dates, eg 'next Thursday' is not acceptable as a date.

 The weakest task at Levels 2 and 3 is the Report.
-In both cases, an Informal Report is requested, yet many candidates insist on inserting numerous unnecessary headings (eg Terms of Reference, Procedures etc).
+In both cases, an Informal Report is requested, yet some candidates insist on inserting numerous unnecessary headings (eg Terms of Reference, Procedures etc).
 At neither level is it acceptable to simply copy out the prompts, yet many candidates persist in doing this.
 Explicit instructions are given regarding the information to be included and these need to be followed precisely, especially if a word limit is given.
-Candidates will inevitable need to modify the information they have been given in order to follow the instructions.
+Candidates will inevitably need to modify the information they have been given in order to follow the instructions.
 At Level 3, an Analytical Report is expected, and this may well require a certain amount of calculations before the necessary information can be obtained from the prompts.
 This is why candidates are allowed the use of a calculator, and they should take full advantage of this.
-Marks are not awarded for repeating the information given in the prompts.
-Analytical skills are being tested in this task at Level 3.
+Marks are NOT awarded for repeating the information given in the prompts.
+Analytical skills are being tested in this task at Level 3 and candidates are therefore expected to demonstrate their analytical and language skills by commenting on the figures, as requested by the prompts.